BloomTech-Labs/cryptolytic-ds/README.md

 The arbitrage models predict arbitrage opportunities between two exchanges for a particular trading pair.
 Predictions are made ten minutes in advance.
 To count as an arbitrage opportunity, a price disparity between two exchanges must last for at least thirty minutes, and the disparity must be great enough to cover the costs of buying on one exchange and selling on the other.

+The models can also be accessed via the organization's AWS S3 bucket by the name of "crypto-buckit".
+Current code (as of 4 February 2020) will upload all future models into this S3 bucket.

 ### Features

 Each of the nine trade recommender models is trained on 67 features.
 Of those 67 features, five are taken directly from the OHLCV data (open, high, low, close, base_volume), one indicates where gaps were present in the data (nan_ohlcv), three indicate the time (year, month, day), and the remainder are technical analysis features.